Bodaprashanthyadav/Ampexedu.com/README.md

-**Here this the Website Link** :https://ampexeducom.vercel.app/  check it      **...Buld with ❤️ By prashanth Yadav**

-**📚 Digital Marketing Training Institute Website**
+📚 **Digital Marketing Training Institute Website**

+🚀 Built with ❤️ by Prashanth Yadav

 A modern, responsive website designed for a digital marketing training institute.
-Built using HTML, CSS, JavaScript, and Tailwind CSS, this project aims to offer an engaging and informative platform for potential students and professionals looking to enhance their digital marketing skills.
+Built using HTML, CSS, JavaScript, and Tailwind CSS, this project provides an engaging and informative platform for students and professionals looking to enhance their digital marketing skills.

-**✨ Features:**
+🌐 **Live Website**

+**Vercel Deployment**: Ampex Educom

+**Official Domain**: www.ampexedu.com

+✨**Features**

-📱 Responsive Design: Fully adaptable to different screen sizes.
+📱 Responsive Design: Fully adaptable across different screen sizes for seamless user experience.

-🎨 Interactive UI: Dynamic elements for better user engagement.
+🎨 Interactive UI: Dynamic elements enhance user engagement.

-🎯 Modern Styling: Tailwind CSS for efficient and flexible styling.
+🎯 Modern Styling: Tailwind CSS ensures efficient and flexible styling.

-📖 Course Offerings: Information on various digital marketing courses like SEO, SEM, Social Media Marketing, and more.
+📖 Course Offerings: Detailed information on digital marketing courses including SEO, SEM, Social Media Marketing, and more.

-📩 Contact & Enrollment Forms: Easy communication and admission process.
+📩 Contact & Enrollment Forms: Smooth communication and admission process.

-**🛠 Technologies Used**
+🛠 Technologies Used

-🏗 HTML: Structure of the website.
+🏗 HTML: Provides the structure of the website.

-🎨 CSS & Tailwind CSS: Styling and responsiveness.
+🎨 CSS & Tailwind CSS: Handles styling and responsiveness.

-🔥 JavaScript: Interactivity and animations.
+🔥 JavaScript: Adds interactivity and animations.

-🏗 Installation & Setup
+🚀 Installation & Setup

-Clone the repository:
+To set up this project locally, follow these steps:

+1️⃣ **Clone the Repository:**

 git clone https://github.com/your-username/digital-marketing-training-institute.git

-Navigate to the project directory:
+2️⃣ Navigate to the Project Directory:

 cd digital-marketing-training-institute

+3️⃣ Open the Website in a Browser:

-Open index.html in a browser.
+Simply open the index.html file in your preferred web browser.

-📁 Folder Structure
+📂 **Folder Structure**

-📂 digital-marketing-training-institute
+📂 digital-marketing-training-institute (ampexedu.com)
  ├── 📁 assets (Images, icons, and other media)
  ├── 📄 index.html (Main landing page)
- ├── 📄 webiner.html (full details about training ,Demo ,ect)
+ ├── 📄 webiner.html (Details about training, demo, etc.)
+ ├── 📄 AboutUs.html (Information about the institute)
+ ├── 📄 Header.html (Website header component)
+ ├── 📄 footer.html (Footer section)
+ ├── 📄 PaymentTermsAndRefundPolicy.html (Payment and refund policies)
+ ├── 📄 PrivacyPolicy.html (Privacy policy of the website)
+ ├── 📄 TermsAndConditions.html (Terms and conditions)

-📝 License
+📝 **License**

 This project is open-source and available under the MIT License.

+🚀 Built with ❤️ by Prashanth Yadav